DianZzzz/DianZzzz.github.io/_finance/CFA/Equity-Portfolio-Management.md

 - Construct the portfolio by maximizing the objective function (such as portfolio alpha or information ratio) with risk models.
 - Portfolios are usually rebalanced at regular intervals, such as monthly.
-- Pitfalls: Survivorship Bias, Look-Ahead Bias, Data Mining, and Overfitting
+- Pitfalls: Survivorship Bias, Look-Ahead Bias, Data Mining, and Overfitting, Turnover, Transaction Costs, and Short Availability

+Expected Active Return = Information coefficient * sqrt(Breadth) * Active Risk * Transfer Coefficient